DIY Butterfly Hair Bows

 Article may contain Amazon & affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Want to make some adorable butterfly hair accessories for the little girls in your life?
 This butterfly hair bow is so simple to make with fabric scraps and perfect for girls of all ages!

 Ellie, my little munchkin loves wearing cute hair accessories and have been asking for a butterfly hair bow for a while.
 And since spring is here I thought this is the perfect time to take a break from my hectic life and make some adorable DIY fabric hair bows !

-To be honest I love seeing her wearing cute accessories and I kind of made this butterfly hair bow tutorial to make myself feel better.
+To be honest I love seeing her wearing cute accessories and I kind of made this butterfly hair bow to make myself feel better.
 I’m going through some stressful times for absolutely no reason, really and getting creative always have the power to uplift me.
-I also love going through my never ending stash of fabric scraps and come up with something useful and cute like these lovely butterfly hair bows!
+I also love going through my never ending stash of fabric scraps and come up with something useful and cute like these lovely DIY hair bows!

 Want more ideas for hair accessories?

-Butterfly hair bows
+Butterfly hair clip tutorial

-- butterfly bow template
+- butterfly hair bow template

 - exacto knife

 - sewing machine (optional, you can hand stitch these too)